syncfusion-content/uwp-docs/uwp/Ribbon/Quick-Access-ToolBar.md

 ---
 layout: post
-title: Quick Access Toolbar in UWP Ribbon control | Syncfusion
+title: Quick Access Toolbar in UWP SfRibbon | Syncfusion®
-description: Learn here all about Quick Access Toolbar support in Syncfusion UWP Ribbon (SfRibbon(Touch Ribbon)) control and more.
+description: Learn about the Quick Access Toolbar in the Syncfusion® UWP SfRibbon control, used to group commonly used commands and access them easily.
 platform: uwp
-control: SfRibbon (Touch Ribbon)
+control: SfRibbon
 documentation: ug
 ---

-# Quick Access Toolbar in UWP Ribbon (SfRibbon(Touch Ribbon))
+# Quick Access Toolbar in UWP SfRibbon

 The Quick Access Toolbar in the ribbon instance is used to group the most commonly used commands and access the commands easily without searching for them in the menu bar.
 The position of the QAT can also be moved above or below the ribbon dynamically.